1. Home

 By: Adam Burns

-The Baltimore & Ohio's Metropolitan Special was one of its notable secondary trains that not only provided a less expensive alternative to the flagship National Limited between New York-Washington, D.C./Baltimore - St. Louis market but also offered additional, intermediate stops along the route not served by the National
+Baltimore & Ohio's Metropolitan Special was one of its notable secondary trains that not only provided a less expensive alternative to the flagship National Limited but also offered additional, intermediate stops.

-The original Special was established by the early 1920s but it wasn't until the 1930s that trains operating east and west began service.
-This particular train was never streamlined but, as always, included B&O's legendary customer service.
+The original Special was established during the early 1920s but it wasn't until the following decade the train began operating as a through service in both directions.
+This train was never streamlined but, as always, included B&O's legendary customer service.

-Its "peak years" (in regards to available services) occurred during the 1950's when it occasionally ran with lightweight equipment handed down from flagship runs like the National and Capitol Limited.
+Its "peak years" occurred during the 1950's when it occasionally ran with lightweight equipment handed down from flagships National Limited and Capitol Limited.

 Ironically, the Metropolitan outlived its more prominent counterparts and survived until the start of Amtrak in 1971.

-If you were lucky enough to witness rail service during the time B&O's St. Louis main line was active you could catch this train stopped at such out of the way places like Salem, Pennsboro, and West Union in West Virginia.
-The train also made numerous stops in Ohio.
+If you were lucky enough to witness B&O's St. Louis main line in service - particularly the fabled Parkersburg Branch and Ohio Division - you could catch this train stopped at rural West Virginia towns like Salem, Pennsboro, and West Union.
+The train also made numerous stops throughout southeastern Ohio such as Athens, Chillicothe, Greenfield, and Midland City.

 Baltimore & Ohio's train #11, the westbound "Metropolitan" (Washington, D.C. - Cincinnati) led by a tired E8A, boards at Grafton, West Virginia on July 25, 1970.
 Roger Puta photo.

-The Special was a daylight train between Washington, D.C. and Cincinnati (giving passengers wonderful views of the Allegheny Mountains in the east) and then ran overnight from Cincinnati to St. Louis.
+The Special was a daylight run between Washington, D.C. and Cincinnati (giving passengers wonderful views of the Allegheny Mountains in the east) and then ran overnight from Cincinnati to St. Louis.

-While the train ran a slower schedule (normally requiring 24 1/2 hours) its numerous intermediate stops, available sleepers/Pullman service, and cheaper ticket prices made it attractive to a wide range of travelers.
+While the train ran a slower schedule its numerous intermediate stops, available sleepers/Pullman service, and cheaper ticket prices made it attractive to a wide range of travelers.

 Consist (1948)

-A typical consist for the Metropolitan Special during its early years included coaches (then with non-reclining seats), a diner (no further west than Cincinnati), and one or more sleepers depending on the need and availability.
+A typical consist for the Metropolitan Special during its early years included coaches, a diner (east of Cincinnati), and one or more Pullman sleepers depending on the need and availability.

 Consist (1952)

 A year later in 1951 the B&O extended the Special to New York when it ended unnamed trains #511/528.
-After July of 1949 the train received additional upgrades of reclining seat/lunch counter coaches and it can arguably be concluded that it reached its pinnacle at this time (in terms of available services).
+After July of 1949 the train received additional upgrades that included reclining seat/lunch counter coaches; it can arguably be concluded the train reached its pinnacle at this time.

-In an interesting side note, according to Mr. Sanders' book Major League Baseball team's the Cincinnati Reds and St. Louis Cardinals both regularly chartered trips aboard the Metropolitan Special through, at least, the 1950s.
+In an interesting side note, according to Mr. Sanders' book Major League Baseball teams Cincinnati Reds and St. Louis Cardinals both regularly chartered trips aboard the Metropolitan Special through, at least, the 1950s.

-Over the years, especially during the 1950s as the Baltimore & Ohio began canceling and combining trains in an effort to reduce bleeding red ink, the Special would occasionally receive updated (sometimes even lightweight) equipment.
+As the Baltimore & Ohio began reducing its fleet in the postwar yeras the Special would occasionally receive updated (sometimes even lightweight) equipment.

-This was particularly true after April of 1958 when the B&O ended all trains north of Baltimore/Washington, D.C. ceding the New York market to competitor Pennsylvania.
+This was particularly true after April of 1958 when the B&O ended all trains north of Baltimore, ceding the New York market to competitor Pennsylvania.
 The result of this move freed up some lightweight equipment and gave the Special a 14-4 sleeper between Cincinnati and St. Louis.

 By then the full dining services had been dropped in favor of a lunch-counter coach, café club car, or parlor-diner along with a reclining seat coach.
 Additionally, the train continued to carry considerable mail and express throughout the 1960s allowing the Special, ironically, to hold the status of one of the B&O's most profitable runs.